 The transparent Pricing Model is key to self-service products that can scale without sales reps.
 If you sell through inbound primarily, and your tool allows for complete self-checkout, go with a more "e-commerce-like" approach.

 The benefit of transparency is clear and undoubtful, but every great advantage comes with risks.
 The major one, in this case, is being benchmarkable.
-If you're open with your prices, your competition can copy you and make use of the work you've done as their competitive advantage.
+If you’re open with your prices, your competition can copy you and make use of the work you’ve done as their competitive advantage.
+This is especially relevant when considering competitors pricing, as customers may directly compare your offering to others and base their decisions on these comparisons.

-What's more, your potential customers can easily compare your prices to similar tools.
-If another's company type of pricing fits them better, they won't hesitate to purchase something else.
+What’s more, your potential customers can easily compare your prices to similar tools.
+If another’s company type of pricing fits them better, they won’t hesitate to purchase something else.
+Relying solely on a competitor based pricing strategy can make your product more attractive in the short term due to its simplicity and ease of implementation, but it also means you risk losing differentiation and may face challenges in the long run if your business fundamentals differ from your competitors.

 Finally, you can anchor prices in the wrong way.
 Say you’re fully transparent, and you started drawing the attention of enterprises.
 Once they see your plans, they have a specific pricing point they can refer to.
 Flat and visible fees can ground your negotiation position.